Probing soft signals of gravitational-wave memory with space-based interferometers: Soft signals from dark radiation

 For a plane wave, the idealized spectrum $\tilde y_{rs}(f)$ in the static-detector approximation depends linearly on $\tilde \phi$ in the scalar case and on $\{\tilde A^0,\tilde A^\text{L},\tilde A\}$ in the vector case.
 Soft signals can thus arise from the scalar or vector ``velocity memory", which differ from those due to nonrelativistic waves~\cite{Yu_2023,Yu:2024enm,PhysRevD.111.055031} and, in principle, are also distinguishable from the soft signals of GW memory.
-The same holds for potentially observable signals from the axion–photon coupling in an axion field $\phi$, for which the one-way signal is independent of $\mathbf{n}_{rs}$~\cite{PhysRevD.111.055031}.
+The same holds for potentially observable signals from the axion–photon coupling in an axion field $\phi$, for which the constructible one-way signal is proportional to $\phi(t,\mathbf{x}_r)-\phi(t-L_{rs},\mathbf{x}_s)$~\cite{PhysRevD.111.055031}.